 Recent web and film appearances include the award-winning web-series 20 Seconds to Live ("Medium"), season 2 of web-series Fixing Shakespeare with Communication, and short films in 2017's 24 Hour Film Race ("What She Said"; finalist) and 48 Hour Film Project LA ("Surprise!").

-This fall, she was onstage with the Sacred Fools Theater Company in the critically-lauded LA premiere of Mr. Burns, A Post-Electric Play by Ann Washburn, understudying the dual role of Maria and Bart.
+In fall of 2017, she was onstage with the Sacred Fools Theater Company in the critically-lauded and award-nominated LA premiere of Mr. Burns, A Post-Electric Play by Ann Washburn, understudying the dual role of Maria and Bart.
 At Fools, she also played Prushka in the LA premiere of Arthur Jolly's A Gulag Mouse.
 “Hidden under a blanket, Dana DeRuyck quietly gathers power, making [Prushka] the mouse into this tiny world’s moral arbiter.”
 (Theatre Ghost) “This is a performance that will remain with you, I promise.”
 (Night-Tinted Glasses)

 Broads' Word Ensemble made their debut in summer of 2015 with their flagship production, Fifty Shades of Shrew, a retelling of Shakespeare's classic The Taming of the Shrew.
 Dana and the Broads returned to the Hollywood Fringe in 2016 with their original new comedy, MUST BE COMFORTABLE WITH, which Tracey Paleo of Gia on the Move called "a smack-down of epic proportions of the women's theatrical casting scene...
 Highly recommended."